sureshpandiyan1/Genie/README.md

 ![Group 29](https://user-images.githubusercontent.com/112636345/202770767-3d06b5d6-fb0f-4fca-812e-25bc3ac28f96.png)

 <p>Genie is a rule-based bot built in python.
-It's a helpful desktop application for everyone <br> who wants to do simple things quickly like download a file, minify, etc.,</[>
+It's a helpful desktop application for everyone <br> who wants to do simple things quickly like download a file, minify, etc.,</p>
+If you like it, give a star ⭐

 # Genie Avaliable for windows users